What are the airport's hours of operation?

-Gerald R. Ford International Airport is served by seven passenger airlines with 120 daily nonstop scheduled flights to and from 23 major market destinations.
+Gerald R. Ford International Airport is served by five passenger airlines with 120 daily nonstop scheduled flights to and from 23 major market destinations.
 More than 6,000 travelers pass through Gerald R. Ford International Airport each day, and more than two million passengers passed through the airport in 2012.
 Visit the History & Statistics portion of the site for more interesting facts about the airport.

 How accurate is the Real Time Flight Information?

 The local airlines are responsible for updating the flight information system which updates the monitors in the terminal.
 This same information is fed to our website.
 Because of the heavy workload experienced during some ground handling operations, it is possible that flight information on our monitors and website may not be updated as frequently as we would like.
 There are other sources for obtaining flight information in addition to the real time data on our site.
 Here are some other options: